- What is Osteochondritis Dessicans (OCD)?

 - What is the prognosis for my dog with OCD?

 OCD in dogs is an orthopedic condition in which the cartilage in a growing joint fails to develop normally.
-OCD can occur in any joint, and is especially common in the shoulder.
-As a dog grows, cartilage is gradually replaced by bone, a process called endochrondral ossification.
+OCD can occur in any joint and is especially common in the shoulder.
+As a dog grows, cartilage is gradually replaced by bone, a process called endochondral ossification.
 In dogs with OCD, this process is disturbed – cartilage continues to be created, but isn’t replaced by bone.
 This leads to an overgrowth of abnormally thick cartilage, which isn’t as strong and resistant to force as bone.
 The excess cartilage can detach from the bone, forming a flap.
-If one of these flaps breaks off, the loose cartilage fragment can cause irritation of the joint, leading to inflammation and pain. (insert diagram of normal joint vs. OCD joint)
+If one of these flaps breaks off, the loose cartilage fragment can irritate the joint, leading to inflammation and pain. (insert diagram of normal joint vs. OCD joint)

 Your veterinarian can diagnose the presence of OCD with a complete history, physical exam, and radiographs.
 In radiographs of a dog with OCD, the head of the humerus will appear flattened.
 The presence of bone spurs, called osteophytes, are indicative of significant cartilage damage and the formation of a cartilage flap that is characteristic of OCD.
 (Show normal vs. abnormal rads)

 If detected early, OCD lesions can heal with rest and restricted diets.
-The dog should be fed a diet lower in calories and in calcium.
+The dog should be fed a diet lower in calories and calcium.
 Please note that it is important to talk to your veterinarian before changing your pet’s diet.
 Decreasing activity will reduce traumatic forces on the joint, and prevent the damaged cartilage from breaking off.
-Your veterinarian may also decide to put the patient on non-steroidal anti- inflammatories (NSAIDs).
-It is also recommended to start your dog on an effective dose of a high quality joint supplement that promotes optimal joint health.
+Your veterinarian may also decide to put the patient on non-steroidal anti-inflammatories (NSAIDs).
+It is also recommended to start your dog on an effective dose of a high-quality joint supplement that promotes optimal joint health.
 Healing should occur by 6 months of age, as long as the cartilage has not separated from the bone.

 In more severe cases, such as those detected later or where the thickened cartilage flap has detached, surgery may be indicated.
 Active puppies that do not respond to conservative treatment may also be candidates for surgery.
 Surgical options include arthroscopic removal of the cartilage flap through a small incision in the skin, or traditional (open) surgery, in which an incision is made in the skin, and the joint is accessed by separating the surrounding muscles.
 The cartilage flap is then removed.
 Your veterinarian will help you decide which option is best for your pet based on his/her particular case.

 Osteochondritis Dessicans can be prevented by careful, selective breeding, taking precautions not to breed those animals with a medical or genetic history of OCD.
-Large and giant breed dogs should be fed balance diets that promote slow and steady growth.
-Strenuous activity should also be avoided in young, growing large and giant breed dogs.
+Large and giant breed dogs should be fed balanced diets that promote slow and steady growth.
+Strenuous activity should also be avoided in young, growing large, and giant breed dogs.

 In patients where rest and restricted diet is indicated, healing should occur by 6 months of age, as long as the cartilage flap does not break off.
 Surgery is about 90% successful, meaning that most dogs regain normal function of the limb(s).
 Depending on what type of surgery your dog has, recovery takes between 2-8 weeks.